 However, diagnostic uncertainty persists in some patients and cytopenias may remain unexplained even after careful, thorough evaluation .
 Several terms are used to describe individuals who have cytopenias, clonal mutations in genes known to be associated with hematologic neoplasia, or both, yet who do not meet World Health Organization (WHO) diagnostic criteria for a specific disease entity.
 These terms are described further below (table 1).

-Definitions — The following terms have been proposed to describe individuals who have cytopenias, clonal mutations in genes known to be associated with hematologic neoplasia, or both, yet who do not meet World Health Organization (WHO) diagnostic criteria for a specific disease entity (table 1) :
+ICUS, CHIP, and CCUS — The following terms have been proposed to describe individuals who have cytopenias, clonal mutations in genes known to be associated with hematologic neoplasia, or both, yet who do not meet World Health Organization (WHO) diagnostic criteria for a specific disease entity (table 1) :

 ●Idiopathic cytopenia of undetermined significance (ICUS) – Single or multiple blood cytopenias that remain unexplained despite an appropriate evaluation including marrow examination.
 Excludes patients with a known clonal mutation.
 (See 'ICUS definition' below.)

 ●Clonal hematopoiesis of indeterminant potential (CHIP) – Identification of a clonal mutation associated with hematologic neoplasia in an individual who does not yet meet WHO criteria for diagnosis of a hematologic neoplasm.
 Excludes patients with clinically significant cytopenias.
 (See 'CHIP definition' below.)

 ●Clonal cytopenia of undetermined significance (CCUS) – Identification of a clonal mutation in a patient with one or more clinically meaningful unexplained cytopenias, yet who does not meet WHO-defined criteria for a hematologic neoplasm.
 (See 'CCUS definition' below.)